Skip to main content

 For theme-based stores, an app embed is used to fetch customer data.

-Whenever a signed-in customer is accessing a page of your store, for example, a product page, the app embed calls the List customer data endpoint to fetch data of that customer from Talon.One.
+Whenever a signed-in customer is accessing a page of your store, for example, a product page, the app embed calls the Retrieve customer data endpoint to fetch data of that customer from Talon.One.

 note